 For many of those reasons, your business has a chance to make things right.
-Anything from offering promo-codes and discounts, to developing an extra tier of services for your more demanding, and more affluent, customers can help.
-So can saying that you’re sorry, and making peace offerings.
+Anything from offering promo codes and discounts, to developing an extra tier of services for your more demanding, and more affluent, customers can help.
+So can say that you’re sorry, and making peace offerings.
 The bottom line is that you’re the one who has the power to restore the relationship.
 But you can’t do that unless you’re able to communicate with the customer.

 They Were Your Customers for a Reason

 People might stumble upon your business by pure chance, but they become customers because you have something that they need.
 At one point or another, your business was where they went to satisfy a need.
 And as long as that need is still there, there’s no reason why your business shouldn’t be the one that satisfies it for your customers.

 Getting in touch with your former customers is the first step towards finding out if and how their needs have changed.
 An email can also be just the thing they need to remind them why they placed their trust in your business in the first place.
 And let’s not forget that it’s a great opportunity to show the new and improved business that’s more than eager to get its old customers back.